gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## range

-Create a `ReadonlyNonEmptyArray` containing a range of integers, including both endpoints.
+Create a `NonEmptyReadonlyArray` containing a range of integers, including both endpoints.

 **Signature**